-\begin{proof} Part (i) is a consequence Theorem~\ref{t.SDE} and Remark~\ref{r.mon}, the pathwise monotonicity of the eigenvalues $\Lambda_k$ as a function of the boundary parameter $W$ with respect to the usual matrix partial order.
-It can also be seen from the related fact that the matrix partial order is preserved pathwise by the matrix Riccati equation \eqref{matSDE}, which implies that a solution started from $W$ explodes no later than one started from $W'\ge W$.
-This fact holds for the $P$ evolution if it holds for the $Q$ evolution \eqref{Q}, and for the latter it is Theorem IV.4.1 of \citet{Reid2}.
+\begin{pf} Part (i) is a consequence Theorem~\ref{t.SDE} and Remark~\ref{r.mon}, the pathwise monotonicity of the eigenvalues $\Lambda_k$ as a function of the boundary parameter $W$ with respect to the usual matrix partial order.
+It can also be seen from the related fact that the matrix partial order is preserved pathwise by the matrix Riccati equation (\ref{matSDE}), which implies that a solution started from $W$ explodes no later than one started from $W'\ge W$.
+This fact holds for the $P$ evolution if it holds for the $Q$ evolution (\ref {Q}), and for the latter it is Theorem IV.4.1 of \citet{Reid2}.

-Part (ii) follows from the stronger assertion that $p_i\sim \sqrt{rx}$ as $x\to\infty$.
-In the $r=1$ case this is Proposition 3.7 of \citetalias{RRV}.
-Heuristically, the single particle drift linearizes at the stable equilibrium $\sqrt{rx}$ to $2\sqrt{rx}(\sqrt{rx}-p_i)$; even with the repulsion terms one expects fluctuations of variance only $C/\sqrt{x}$.
-We omit the proof. \end{proof}
+Part (ii) follows from the stronger assertion that $p_i\sim\sqrt{rx}$ as $x\to\infty$.
+In the $r=1$ case, this is Proposition 3.7 of {RRV}.
+Heuristically, the single particle drift linearizes at the stable equilibrium $\sqrt{rx}$ to $2\sqrt{rx}(\sqrt {rx}-p_i)$; even with the repulsion terms one expects fluctuations of variance only $C/\sqrt{x}$.
+We omit the proof. \end{pf}